JAVELIN Prepares Newmont For Upping a Gear On ALPHACAM Parts

 Newmont frequently use ALPHACAM to generate cycle times used in producing accurate quotations, which fit in seamlessly with JAVELIN.
 “We use JAVELIN’s Estimating and Quotations function for quick estimates as well as full formal quotations.
 With the history of our parts being stored in JAVELIN we can see how long it takes to make both that specific component, and previous similar parts.
 With ALPHACAM providing programming and cycle times, we are able to produce an accurate figure for the customer.”

-The company’s precision-gears are largely manufactured from a variety of steels up to around 50 Rockwell hardness, plastics, aluminium, brass, tufnol and composites.
+The company’s precision-gears are largely manufactured from a variety of steels up to around 50 Rockwell hardness, plastics, aluminum, brass, tufnol and composites.
 They have a variety of uses, including controlling solar panels in satellites which accurately track the sun’s rays.
 Newmont also produces yokes for aircraft, connecting blocks for aircraft wiring, fuel injector components, and parts for drones.

 With so many diverse individual components required by a number of customers at a variety of times, Rob Davies says they rely on JAVELIN’s powerful Scheduling function.